ccatherinee/CS262_final/README.md

 # Requirements
 Install the latest version of Python and the dill module (an extension of Python's pickle module) via pip install dill.

+export PYTHONHASHSEED=0 in terminal before running anything, on both the user machine and any of the worker machines.
+This is to ensure the hash function used is consistent across machines, disabling the randomization that Python uses for its built-in hash function.

 # How to Run
 The newest version of our design/code lies in the new folder.
 From there, use: python user.py to start up the user program invoking MapReduce and to start up the master node.